- Like

 I came across a recipe for espresso buttercream frosting a few years ago and it has been a favorite with my family ever since.
 My mom and I are both huge coffee drinkers.
 We take any excuse to try more coffee desserts.

-When I started experimenting with this recipe, I made it with a chocolate cupcake.
+When I started experimenting with this recipe, I made it with these chocolate cupcakes.
 While it was good, the chocolate overpowered the coffee in the frosting.
-Also, I’m not a super big fan of chocolate cake to begin with.
 Vanilla cupcakes give the espresso frosting a chance to really shine.
+I use this cupcake recipe.

 How To Make Buttercream Frosting

-The first step is to add the espresso to the vanilla and stir it well until it’s smooth, with no lumps.
+The first step is to add the espresso powder to the vanilla and stir it well until it’s smooth, with no lumps.
 Set this aside for later.
+You can adjust the coffee flavor to be more or less strong if you want.

 Whip for a minute or two to make sure everything is fully combined and it’s light and fluffy.